risk-first/website/thinking/Just-Risk.md

 - Will it lead to yet more actions?
 - What [Hidden Risk](../thinking/Glossary.md#hidden-risk) will it uncover?

-Consider _coding a feature_ (as we did in [Development Process](Development-Process.md)).
-We saw here how the whole process of coding was an exercise in learning what we didn't know about the world, uncovering problems and improving our [Internal Model](../thinking/Glossary.md#Internal-Model).
+Consider _coding a feature_.
+The whole process of coding is an exercise in learning what we didn't know about the world, uncovering problems and improving our [Internal Model](../thinking/Glossary.md#Internal-Model).
 That is, flushing out the [Attendant Risk](../thinking/Glossary.md#attendant-risk) of the [Goal In Mind](../thinking/Glossary.md#Goal-In-Mind).

 And, as we saw in the [Introduction](A-Simple-Scenario.md), even something _mundane_ like the Dinner Party had risks.